theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/script-expressions.md

 ### Syntax of Script Expressions
-In Script expressions, a formula is written in C# syntax: The formula must begin and end with a hash symbol (#).
+In script expressions, a formula is written in C# syntax: The formula must begin and end with a hash symbol (#).
 The formula starts with and ends with curly brackets ({}).
 Example: ```#{ Extraction.TableName }# ```

 {: .box-note }